First Girl I Loved: Plot

 While watching a high school softball game, yearbook editor Anne falls for the team star Sasha.
 She confesses her realization to her best friend Clifton, who reacts badly due to his own feelings for Anne.
-He kisses Anne, and, after she initially pushes him away, Cliff initiates sex and Anne goes along with it though it is evident she is unwilling.
+He kisses Anne, and, after she pushes him away, Cliff rapes her, while she remains frozen in shock.
 She eventually pushes him away and tearfully expresses that her current crush is not a boy, as Clifton had assumed, but a girl.
 Clifton calls her a dyke and accuses her of leading him on.

 Under the guise of yearbook interviews, Anne visits Sasha and the two begin to strike up a friendship.
 Their relationship grows over the upcoming weeks through their texting, culminating in Anne comforting Sasha after the latter causes her team to lose their big game.

 Clifton continues to lash out at Anne in jealousy.
 When Anne discovers he broke her bike lock and caused it to be stolen, she attacks him during their yearbook class, causing her to receive disciplinary action from the school.
 Clifton remains engaged in his plan to sabotage Anne, ultimately asking out Sasha himself.
 However, he begins to regret his actions during a meeting with his guidance counselor.

 After being reprimanded by the school and arguing with her mother, Anne goes on a hangout with Sasha and convinces her to let her sleep over at Sasha's house.
 That same night, the two sneak out to a bar and flirt with some men, but end up dancing with each other and kissing.
 Sasha is confused following their encounter, but lets Anne return home and the two share her bed.